acidraincity/acidraincity.github.io/service/privacy-policy-en.md

 **2. Use of collected information**

-The Company uses the collected information of users for the following purposes:
+ACIDRAINCITY(https://acidraincity.com) uses the collected information of users for the following purposes:

 - Member management and identification

-The Company agrees that it will obtain consent from the users, if the Company desires to use the information other than those expressly stated in this Policy.
+ACIDRAINCITY(https://acidraincity.com) agrees that it will obtain consent from the users, if ACIDRAINCITY(https://acidraincity.com) desires to use the information other than those expressly stated in this Policy.

 **3. Sharing collected information**

-Except for the following cases, the Company will not share personal information with a 3rd party:
+Except for the following cases, ACIDRAINCITY(https://acidraincity.com) will not share personal information with a 3rd party:

-- when the Company shares the information with its affiliates, partners and service providers;
+- when ACIDRAINCITY(https://acidraincity.com) shares the information with its affiliates, partners and service providers;
-  - When the Company's affiliates, partners and service providers carry out services such as bill payment, execution of orders, products delivery and dispute resolution (including disputes on payment and delivery) for and on behalf of the Company.
+  - When ACIDRAINCITY(https://acidraincity.com)'s affiliates, partners and service providers carry out services such as bill payment, execution of orders, products delivery and dispute resolution (including disputes on payment and delivery) for and on behalf of ACIDRAINCITY(https://acidraincity.com).

 - when the users consent the sharing in advance
   - when the user selects to be provided by the information of products and services of certain